rschristopher/ischristtrue.com/src/modern-views/free-will.md

 !!! quote "Romans 8:29-30"
      For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.

-...
+Any semi-Pelagian view that weakens God's absolute sovereignty, or denies irresistible grace, will have a particular hard time with this passage.
+And in fact, the only way to reconcile passages such as these with a semi-Pelegian view is to weaken the passage into something unrecognizable to any reasonable understanding.
+We can confidently conclude that all forms of semi-Pelagianism are heretical.

+Additionally, we have historic hindsight and plenty of bad fruits from even the most agreeable form rational Arminianism.
-Risks of semi-pelegianism, pelegianism more generally, and even deism -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.
+In particular the risks of deism (which is simply a logical conclusion of semi-Pelagianism more generally) -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.